paulvollmer/GithubViz/readme.md

 **Dependencies**
 NA

-This file is part of GithubViz.
+This file is part of GitHubViz.

 ###Contact###